vuongducphuong/documentation/content/applications/general/users/manage_users.rst

 .. image:: manage_users/user-type.png
    :align: center
    :height: 300
-   :alt: View of a user’s form in developer mode emphasizing the user type field in Odoo
+   :alt: View of a user’s form in developer mode emphasizing the user type field in Leansoft

 The *Portal* and *Public* options do not allow you to choose access rights.
-Members have specific ones (such as record rules and restricted menus) and usually do not belong to the usual Odoo groups.
+Members have specific ones (such as record rules and restricted menus) and usually do not belong to the usual Leansoft groups.

 .. _users/deactivate: